BASICS FOR SUCCESSFUL HYBRID MEETINGS

 In each of these hybrid meetings, you can spot two kinds of participants:

-• Single connectors are people who join a video-conference meeting from their own device – from home, office, or other location.
+• Single connectors (“Zoomies”) who join a video-conference meeting from their own device – from home, office, or other location.
 A hybrid meeting may include only one single connector or many.
 If the meeting includes only single connectors, it’s just a plain-vanilla virtual meeting.

 That’s a hybrid meeting in a nutshell: two formats, two kinds of participants.